Kolonowskie

-Demographics

-According to the census of 2002, there were 6,582 inhabitants in Gmina Kolonowskie.
-Of these, 3,370 (51.2%) stated their ethnicity as Polish, 3,203 (48.7%) stated another ethnicity: 2,836 (43.1%) declared German ethnicity and 358 (5.4%) declared Silesian ethnicity.
+It is situated on the Mała Panew River.

 History

+In 1910, 1,587 Poles lived in the town.

 During World War II, Nazi Germans operated the E265 forced labour subcamp of the Stalag VIII-B/344 prisoner-of-war camp in the town, and the E260 and E737 subcamps in the present-day district of Fosowskie.

 Twin towns – sister cities

 See twin towns of Gmina Kolonowskie.